GSA/piv-guides/pages/locally-trusted-ocsp.md

 ### Obtain OCSP Responder Certificate

-One of two primary approaches exist for obtaining certificates to deploy the Microsoft OCSP Responder. <!-- Correct meaning? -->For the first approach, the OCSP Responder has permissions to automatically request certificates from an online Microsoft CA that resides on the same domain.
-If done in a dedicated, network-isolated domain <!-- What you refer to as a local network above?
-Best to use same terms. -->with hardware security modules, this approach can be relatively secure.
-The second approach, which is described below (to limited extent), is to obtain a certificate from an offline CA <!-- Explain "offline CA" -->and manually install it.
+Two main approaches exist for the Microsoft OCSP Responder's method of obtaining certificates:

+  1. <!-- Correct meaning? -->The OCSP Responder has permissions to automatically request a certificate <!-- Is this the certificate for the OCSP Responder itself?
+Is the OCSP Responder the same as the MS Windows Server 2012 R2? -->from an online Microsoft CA that resides on the same domain.
+If done in a dedicated, network-isolated domain with HSMs, this approach can be relatively secure.

+  2. The second approach, which is described below to limited extent, is to obtain a certificate from an offline CA <!-- Is Approach 2 preferred?
+Explain "offline CA" -->and manually install it. <!-- Install it on the MS Windows Server 2012 R2? -->

-> <i class="icon-info"></i>  Regardless of the certificate issuance approach, Windows clients require every certificate in the chain, *including the self signed root*, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.
+> <i class="icon-info"></i>  Regardless of which certificate-issuance approach you use, Windows clients require every certificate in the chain, *including the self-signed Root*, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension. <!-- "Extended..extension" sounds redundant.
+The terms and statements here are well beyond "assume no prior subject knowledge."
+I can't simplify them, as I can't follow the meaning.-->

 The first step is to generate a new signing key and certificate request file.
 You will need to create an INF file that specifies the details to include in the request.
 See [Appendix 1 - Sample OCSP INF file](#Appendix-1---Sample-OCSP-INF-file-1) for an example.
 Once you've created your INF file, open an administrative command window on the server and use the following command: